Topera Medical: Clinical trials

 Narayan and six other independent clinical investigators performed clinical trials that followed post-ablation procedure patients for a year.
 Published as a comprehensive study in August 2012, the trials showed that 88 percent of the patients in the trial who received the FIRM (Focal Impulse and Rotor Modulation) procedure had a successful termination or slowing of their atrial fibrillation.
 Long-term success was achieved in 82 percent of patients with a single FIRM procedure.

-Ten centers reported that Topera Medical's FIRM mapping system identifies patient specific sources of atrial fibrillation (rotors), and that ablation of the rotors improves treatment success with a single procedure.
+Ten centers reported that Topera's FIRM mapping system identifies patient specific sources of atrial fibrillation (rotors), and that ablation of the rotors improves treatment success with a single procedure.

 A second, broader clinical study at ten centers independently confirmed the findings of the first study with a success rate of 80.5% where FIRM was used.

 The first and second set of trials reported success after the patients were followed for one year.
 At the beginning of 2014, three-year results showed a success rate of 78% compared to the traditional PVI success rate of 39%.

 Other published studies have shown that rotors are located in both atria of the heart and in locations that are not targeted and ablated in traditional procedures.
 Eliminating rotors increases success rates, even in patients with whom traditional techniques are less successful because of pre-existing conditions such as persistent atrial fibrillation, obstructive sleep apnea, metabolic syndrome, or body mass index.

 Published studies reporting success rates with Topera's FIRM-guided ablations are based on single procedure results, while other published reports reflect the outcome of multiple ablation procedures.
-For this reason it is difficult to compare relative success rates.
+For this reason, it is difficult to compare relative success rates.
 One study reported success rates after a single, as well as those after multiple, procedures.
 The cumulative long-term success after a mean of 2 procedures was 63% while long-term success after single-procedure was only 29%.